space-cadet/finite-velocity-diffusion/memory-bank/progress.md

 ## Current Status

-The project is in a functional state with operational 1D and 2D solvers accessible through a Streamlit interface.
-Users can adjust key parameters, run simulations, and visualize results through various methods.
-The core numerical methods correctly solve the finite velocity diffusion equation with appropriate stability constraints.
+The project is in a functional state with a multipage Streamlit application.
+The main page provides interactive 1D and 2D simulations with various visualization options.
+The Parameter Analysis page offers tools to explore parameter relationships and stability conditions.
+The Numerical Analysis page provides tools for analyzing convergence and error properties.

+Parameter persistence has been implemented using file-based storage, allowing user settings to be remembered between sessions.
+The application structure has been modularized with a clear separation between pages, components, and core functionality.

 Documentation is being enhanced through the memory bank system to facilitate ongoing development.
 No critical bugs have been identified in the core solving functionality, though there are opportunities for optimization and feature expansion.